WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js.md

 # JavaScript

-This part has moved to <https://wasmedge.org/docs/develop/javascript/intro>.
+> This part has been moved to  <https://wasmedge.org/docs/develop/javascript/intro>.
 Please use our new docs.